“Cease striving and know that I am God; I will be exalted among the nations, I will be exalted in the earth.”

 Cast your burden upon the Lord, and He will sustain you; He will never allow the righteous to be shaken.

-What happened to them did not affect their physical ability but profoundly impacted their mental and emotional ability.
-This tragedy impacts their whole life.
+Occasionally, someone we know has some personal tragedy, whether it be a divorce or the death of a family member.
+Sometimes, they never seem to recover, and their careers and lives go downhill.
+What happened to them did not affect their physical ability or talent but their mental and emotional ability.
+This impacts their total life.
 No one is exempt from tragedy.
 But God promises that if we will cast our burdens on Him and live according to His principles, He will help us get through the tough times.
 Now is the time to put your trust in Him before tragedy strikes.
 Are you trusting Him today?

 1 Samuel 20:1-21:15